If a recent storm damaged your roof, you must make repairs quickly to prevent further damage. You can do this by calling a reliable roofing company.

 Your roofer will inspect your roof for common symptoms of wind, hail, and storm damage, which may include:

-Your roof repair contractor will use their years of knowledge to identify all symptoms of storm damage on your roof.
-Following the completion of their thorough investigation, they will provide explanations for their findings and recommend the next steps.
+Your roof repair contractor will use their years of experience to identify all symptoms of storm damage on your roof.
+After a thorough investigation, they will explain their findings and recommend the next steps.

 Make a Storm Damage Claim

-You can make an insurance claim with your provider if your roofing contractor confirms that storms have damaged your roof.
-This is a critical stage in your roof restoration that should not be overlooked.
-After all, your homeowner’s insurance policy is in place to help you with property repairs, so there is no reason not to use it right now.
+You can file an insurance claim with your provider if your roofing contractor confirms that a storm damaged your roof.
+Your homeowner’s insurance policy is in place to help you with property repairs, so there is no reason not to use it right now.

 Considerations for Additional Insurance

 Begin filing your insurance claim as soon as possible.
 The roof insurance claim procedure can be time-consuming, and if you wait too long, it may be difficult to link your roof damage to a recent storm.
-You will want to start this process as soon as possible after the storm.
+After the storm, you will want to start this process as soon as possible.

-Each and every detail should be meticulously documented.
+Every detail should be meticulously documented.
 The more documentation you can give with your insurance claim, the more powerful it will be.
-Request that your roofing contractor meticulously documents all of their findings with photos, videos, and papers.
+Request that your roofing contractor meticulously document their findings with photos, videos, and papers.